Privacy and security

-Both these companies are wholly owned and controlled by the RNLI.
-Many of the staff who work for these two companies – including all the company directors – are RNLI employees and the companies share many of the RNLI’s ‘head office’ functions such as marketing, legal and HR.
+RNLI Shop and RNLI College are wholly owned and controlled by the RNLI.
+Many of their staff, including the majority of company directors, are RNLI employees or volunteers and the companies share many of the RNLI’s head office functions such as marketing, legal, finance and HR.

 The full legal information for each entity is:

 RNLI is the Royal National Lifeboat Institution, a charity registered in England and Wales (209603), Scotland (SC037736), the Republic of Ireland (CHY 2678 and 20003326), the Bailiwick of Jersey (14), the Isle of Man (1308 and 006329F), the Bailiwick of Guernsey and Alderney